rushibedre/Credit-Risk-Analysis-Power-BI/README.md

 'What-If' Scenario Modeling: A dynamic simulation tool that allows executives to model the financial impact of changing the minimum FICO score for lending.
 This feature directly links analytics to business strategy and quantifies potential savings (e.g., $1.94bn at an 800 FICO minimum).

 ► Technical Stack
-Data Cleaning & Feature Engineering: Python (Pandas)
+Data Cleaning & Feature Engineering: Python (Pandas/Numpy/Pyspark)

 Data Visualization & BI: Microsoft Power BI